 From Mumbai: 164 kilometers / 3 h ,25 m

 From Pune: 162 kilometers / 4 h ,23 m

 Best Time To Visit

-A beautiful, but a lesser known destination near Mumbai, Bhandardara is a place full of exquisite natural sights and a wonderful peaceful ambience.
+A beautiful, but a lesser known destination near Mumbai, Bhandardara is a place full of exquisite natural sights and a wonderful peaceful ambience, which is the reason tourists those come for a Mumbai tour must include this destination in their itinerary.
 With towering hills on the background and surrounding lush greenery, Bhandardara exudes a colorful symphony and is also a home to diverse flora and fauna.
 A variety of tourist attractions awaits travelers with a serene, calming lake, enveloped in the embrace of dam, waterfalls, forts, valley and much more.

 How to Reach Bhandardara